break-stuff/cem-tools/packages/jet-brains-integration/README.md

 Once the file has been generated, the IDE should automatically pick it up and you should see your information displayed in the IDE!

-If you are deploying your library for others to use, it will also be automatically discovered and integrated by the IDE.
+If you are deploying your library for others to use, your `package.json` will also be updated with a reference to the generated `web-types.json` file so it will be automatically discovered and integrated by the IDE into their experience.
 No user involvement necessary!

 ## Configuration